-The impact pathways presented in Table 19 to Qualifying Interests/Special Conservation Interests are examined in relation to each of the four European Sites under consideration, in order to evaluate the effect of Bunahinly-Kilgarvan Bog Decommissioning and Rehabilitation, if any, on the integrity of each of the four European Sites.
+The impact pathways presented in Table 20 to Qualifying Interests/Special Conservation Interests are examined in relation to each of the four European Sites under consideration, in order to evaluate the effect of Bunahinly-Kilgarvan Bog Decommissioning and Rehabilitation, if any, on the integrity of each of the four European Sites.

-Table 19: Qualifying Interests/Special Conservation Interests and Impact Pathways examined at Stage 2
+Table 20: Qualifying Interests/Special Conservation Interests and Impact Pathways examined at Stage 2

-European Site Qualifying Interest/Special Conservation Interest for evaluation at Stage 2 Impact examined at Stage 2 River Shannon Callows SAC (Site Code 000216) [1355] Otter (Lutra lutra) [6410] Molinia meadows on calcareous, peaty or clayey-silt-laden soils (Molinion caeruleae) [6510] Lowland hay meadows (Alopecurus pratensis, Sanguisorba officinalis) [8240] Limestone pavements [91E0] Alluvial forests with Alnus glutinosa and Fraxinus excelsior (Alno-Padion, Alnion incanae, Salicion albae) c) Indirect loss or degradation of terrestrial or aquatic habitats within
+Furopean Site Qualifying Interest/Special Conservation Interest for evaluation at Stage 2 Impact examined at Stage 2 River Shannon Callows SAC (Site Code 000216) [1355] Otter (Lutra lutra) [6410] Molinia meadows on calcareous, peaty or clayey-silt-laden soils (Molinion caeruleae) [6510] Lowland hay meadows (Alopecurus pratensis, Sanguisorba officinalis) [8240] Limestone pavements [91E0] Alluvial forests with Alnus glutinosa and Fraxinus excelsior (Alno-Padion, Alnion incanae, Salicion albae) connectivity) within or exsitu the SAC;

-European Site Qualifying Interest/Special Conservation Interest for evaluation at Stage 2 Impact examined at Stage 2 Middle Shannon Callows SPA (004096) Whooper Swan (Cygnus cygnus) [A038] Wigeon (Anas penelope) [A050] Golden Plover (Pluvialis apricaria) [A140] Lapwing (Vanellus vanellus) [A142] Black-tailed Godwit (Limosa limosa) [A156] Black-headed Gull (Chroicocephalus ridibundus) [A179] Wetland and Waterbirds [A999] b) Indirect loss, reduction or degradation of terrestrial or aquatic habitats within or in close proximity to the SPA site; c) Indirect or Ex-Situ disturbance or displacement of bird species of Special Conservation Interest.
+European Site Qualifying Interest/Special Conservation Interest for evaluation at Stage 2 Impact examined at Stage 2 or aquatic habitats within the SAC; and d) Indirect/ex-situ mortality to species of Qualifying Interest.
+Middle Shannon Callows SPA (004096) Whooper Swan (Cygnus cygnus) [A038] Wigeon (Anas penelope) [A050] Golden Plover (Pluvialis apricaria) [A140] Lapwing (Vanellus vanellus) [A142] Black-tailed Godwit (Limosa limosa) [A156] Black-headed Gull (Chroicocephalus ridibundus) [A179] Wetland and Waterbirds [A999] a) Direct effects to Qualifying Interest habitats or species of an SAC Site (i.e. species mortality, habitat loss, fragmentation, degradation, loss/reduction in connectivity) within, or in close proximity to the SAC; b) Indirect loss, reduction or degradation of terrestrial or aquatic habitats within or in close proximity to the SPA site; and c) Indirect or Ex-Situ disturbance or displacement of bird species of Special Conservation Interest.
 Mongan Bog SPA (004017) Greenland White-fronted Goose (Anser albifrons flavirostris) [A395] c) Indirect or Ex-Situ disturbance or displacement of bird species of Special Conservation Interest.
 Lough Ree SPA (004064) Little Grebe (Tachybaptus ruficollis) [A004] Whooper Swan (Cygnus cygnus) [A038] Wigeon (Anas penelope) [A050] Teal (Anas crecca) [A052] Mallard (Anas platyrhynchos) [A053] Shoveler (Anas clypeata) [A056] Tufted Duck (Aythya fuligula [A061] Common Scoter (Melanitta nigra [A065] Goldeneye (Bucephala clangula [A067] Coot (Fulica atra) [A125] Golden Plover (Pluvialis apricaria) [A140] Lapwing (Vanellus vanellus) [A142] Common Tern (Sterna hirundo) [A193] Wetland and Waterbirds [A999] c) Indirect or Ex-Situ disturbance or displacement of bird species of Special Conservation Interest.
-River Suck Callows SPA (004097) Whooper Swan Cygnus cygnus [A038] Wigeon Anas penelope [A050] Golden Plover Pluvialis apricaria [A140] Lapwing Vanellus vanellus [A142] Greenland White-fronted Goose Anser albifrons flavirostris [A395] Wetland and Waterbirds [A999] b) Indirect loss, reduction or degradation of terrestrial or aquatic habitats within or in close proximity to the SPA site;
+River Suck Callows SPA (004097) Whooper Swan Cygnus cygnus [A038] Wigeon Anas penelope [A050] Golden Plover Pluvialis apricaria [A140] Lapwing Vanellus vanellus [A142] b) Indirect loss, reduction or degradation of terrestrial or aquatic habitats within or in close proximity to the SPA site;